banerjs/blog/notes.md

 - Online Image Compression - [CompressJPEG](http://compressjpeg.com/) and [TinyPNG](https://tinypng.com/)
 - Glyphs from [WebHostingHub](http://www.webhostinghub.com/glyphs/)

+# Feature Requests

+- Continuous scrolling of fullpage.js slides (might need to hack internals)
+- Switch scroll direction of sections and slides.
+Again, might require a hack and could be really hard simply because of the way HTML was originally set up to be used as a standard

 # Todo

+- Create content for the about page

+# Data Model

-- Ideate data model for the project.
-Need to have the following requirements:
+The data model does the following:

 - Specify the internal HTML for a section
 - Affect the CSS for a section (most notably background colour)
 - Send this HTML through AJAX requests
 - Differentiate between section and slide

-- Create content for the about page
+The following JSON is available to the client.
+Based on the type of query, we can return with the appropriate sections populated.

+    [{
+      /** section */
+      styles,
+      slides: [{
+        /** slide */
+        url (pkey),
+        html,
+        styles
+      }, ...]
+    }, ...]

+The storage model in the DB however is different.
+We're using PG (easiest on Heroku) so the following denotes the columns for each row in the DB:

+    id(serial)
+    url(str)
+    section(int)
+    slide(int)
+    html(str)
+    styles(str)
+    section_styles(str)
+    created(date)
+    updated(date)

+The constraints on this storage are:

+    unique(url)
+    unique(section, slide)

+Notes on the styles objects:

+- The styles parameter is stored as a JSON str in the database.
+It is a JSON object
+- Styling for the slide or section is done with `styles.root`.
+All other children of the styles object are style objects for the stored html and can be referenced by their `styles.html_tag_name.root`.
+- As alluded to earlier, the styles object may be hierarchical in nature
+- The section_styles (should there exist any) are copied over multiple rows.
+This is to save storage space on Heroku.